RemyPorter/Mass/README.md

 "If it's stupid and it works, at least it worked."

 ## Other Audio
 To help build the world, there was some other audio in the space, provided by [drone.rb](drone.rb).
-This is another Sonic-Pi script, which outputs a rather unpleasant drone.
+This is another Sonic-Pi script, which outputs a rather ugly drone.
 One patron mentioned that being anywhere near it was physically unpleasant, which honestly, was the design goal.
 It's a nice Lynchian hum, like a menacing power substation.
 You could hear it in the entire space, and it suffused everything that was happening.
+In any other room, it just added ambiance, but in the room where the speaker was, it was purely *uncomfortable*.
 I was pretty proud of it.

 ## After Action
 The show has wrapped, which is partially why I'm doing this writeup.
 But it may also get a revival- which is why I'm not including too many details about the props used, or anything beyond the broadest summary of the show.